PersiaML/tutorials/src/training-context/index.md

 <!-- Bagua support multiple data parallelism implementation that may help you speedup the training speed.
 Review the [doc](https://tutorials.baguasys.com/algorithms/) to select the best one for you. -->

-There are several data parallelism implementations in Bagua, see their [doc](https://tutorials.baguasys.com/algorithms/) to learn more about Bagua.
+There are several data parallelism implementations in Bagua, see [Bagua Documentation](https://tutorials.baguasys.com/algorithms/) to learn more about Bagua.

 ```python
 from persia.ctx import TrainCtx